aldenbernsteinn/CY.AI/README.md

 ===================================

-# Step 3: Change the personality of your AI (Optional)
+# Step 3 (Optional): Change the personality of your AI

 * I would recommend keeping the original template files and making renamed copies of them such as "Custom.yaml"